The Broken Melody (novel)

-The Broken Melody is a 1930 Australian novel by F. J. Thwaites.
+The Broken Melody is a 1930 melodramatic Australian novel by F. J. Thwaites.
 It was Thwaites' debut novel and became a best seller, launching his career.
 It was turned into a 1938 Australian film and led to a sequel The Melody Lingers.

 Plot

 The novel was about Ted Jenkins, a farmer's son, is kicked out of boarding school for addiction to dope; when his father finds out, he kicks Ted off their property as well.
 Ted moves to Sydney and becomes homeless; he thinks about killing himself when he sees a young woman, Carmol, thinking of killing herself, too.
 They decide not to do it and Carmol nurses Ted back to health.
 The two form a strong bond (though not a romantic one – Ted's love is for Nibs, the daughter of Ted's father's best friend).

 Ted changes his name to "Digby Judd" and gets a job playing cello in Kings Cross, then moves to Thursday Island to improve his health, eventually running a pearling business for three years.

 While on Thursday Island, Ted/Digby runs into Fay le Bretton, a world class pianist on holiday, who discovers his talent for the cello and persuades him to come to London.
 The night before Ted's London debut he finds out that Carmol has been killed in a hit and run accident, but he still performs and is a big success.

 Four years later, Ted returns to Australia a rich man; he buys his family property (on the market due to a drought) and is reunited with his dying father and Nibs.